mahmoud/sedimental/entries/simple_statistics_for_systems.md

 **Categorical statistics** contrast with numerical statistics in that the data is not mathematically measurable.
 Categorical data can be big, such as IPs and phone numbers, or small, like user languages.
 The key metrics in this area are around counts, or cardinality.
-PayPal's Python services use HyperLogLog and Count-Min sketches for distributable streaming cardinality measurements.
+Some PayPal components have used HyperLogLog and Count-Min sketches for distributable streaming cardinality estimates.
 While reservoir sampling is much simpler, and can be used for categorical data as well, HLL and CMS offer increased space efficiency, and more
 importantly: proven error bounds.
-After grasping reservoir sampling, but before delving into advanced cardinaltiy structures, you may want to have a look at [boltons ThresholdCounter][btc], the heavy hitters counting used extensively in PayPal's Python services.
+After grasping reservoir sampling, but before delving into advanced cardinaltiy structures, you may want to have a look at [boltons ThresholdCounter][btc], the heavy hitters counter used extensively in PayPal's Python services.

 [btc]: http://boltons.readthedocs.org/en/latest/cacheutils.html#threshold-bounded-counting